zikula-modules/Legal/Resources/docs/EUCOMPLIANCE.md

 ## Config Customization

-To customize your own customization, you must override the JS file.
+To create your own customization, you must override the JS file.
 Do so by copying the original JS from `/src/modules/zikula/legal-module/Resources/public/js/ZikulaLegalModule.Listener.EUCookieConfig.js` to `/public/overrides/zikulalegalmodule/js/ZikulaLegalModule.Listener.EUCookieConfig.js`